 A stock split increases the number of a corporation's issued shares by dividing each existing share.
-Crucially, the stock’s market capitalisation remains the same, and the value of the stock is the same, but there are more shares available.